Fantasya63/CandleEngine/README.md

 ---
 # Opening the project
-Double click the Candle.sln to open the sulotion file and press run to run the program.
+Double click the Candle.sln to open the solution file and press run to run the program.